 If you are using ‘traditional’ scaffold sheeting, one way of reducing the possibility of scaffold sheeting blowing off is to use the highest grade products and tie system available.

-In the case of Monarflex, their ‘Super T Plus’ scaffold sheeting has been wind tunnel tested to 77mph when used in conjunction with their ‘Anchor & Tie’ system.
+In the case of Monarflex, their ‘Super T Plus’ scaffold sheeting has been wind tunnel tested to high wind speeds when used in conjunction with their ‘Anchor & Strap’ system.
 However, as we have already seen, this product carries a significant price premium compared with other Monarflex products.

-If you would like to take a ‘deep dive’ on the strength of scaffold shrink wrap then you can take a look at our article here but we can see from the quick comparison here that Monarflex sheeting looks cheaper than scaffold shrink wrap until we compare a traditional style scaffold sheet of equal strength with scaffold shrink wrap.
-Then, it is surprisingly close, Super T Plus works out at £343.43 for a 2m x 45m roll from Arco which is the equivalent to £3.81 per square metre without allowing for ties which from Arco are 9 pence each (as of time of writing).
+We can see from the quick comparison here that Monarflex sheeting looks cheaper than scaffold shrink wrap until we compare a traditional style scaffold sheet of equal strength with scaffold shrink wrap.
+Then, it is surprisingly close, Super T Plus Flamesafe works out at £740.57 for a 3m x 45m roll from Arco here which is the equivalent to £5.48 per square metre without allowing for ties which from Arco are 7 pence each (as of time of writing).